sagemath/sagewiki_to_gh-2022-10-10/days35.5.md

 FUNDING: If you're interested in attending, there may be funding for you.
 Please contact <<MailTo(kcrisman AT gmail DOT com)>> as soon as possible, and by late November if you are not a US citizen or permanent resident.

+REIMBURSEMENT: You can be reimbursed for hotel and travel expenses.
+Contact the organizers for more details.

 TICKETS FAQ: [[days27/faq|This FAQ]] from Sage Days 27 is probably still more or less valid.

 PARTICIPANTS: